RAP: Runtime Adaptive Pruning for LLM Inference: Design

 \subsection{RL-Guided Pruning Decisions}

-To address the stochastic inference environments influenced by user-request workloads and system runtime variance, we propose \model, an adaptive pruning framework based on reinforcement learning.
-Figure~\ref{fig:framework} presents the design overview of \model~. \ding{172}~At each inference step, \model~ observes the request characteristic, model configuration, and available memory budget to determine the current execution state. \ding{173}~Based on this state, the RL agent selects a pruning policy that satisfies the memory constraint while aiming to preserve model performance. \ding{174}~The base model then applies the selected policy by pruning the corresponding FFN and MHA blocks, and performs inference. \ding{175}~Finally, \model~ evaluates the inference results, including memory usage and perplexity, to compute the reward that quantifies the effectiveness of the selected action in improving both efficiency and performance.
-We next define the core RL components—\textit{State}, \textit{Action}, and \textit{Reward}—to formalize the optimization space of \model~.
+To address the dynamic inference environments characterized by user-request workloads and system runtime variance, we propose \model, an adaptive pruning framework based on reinforcement learning.
+Figure~\ref{fig:framework} presents the design overview of \model~. \ding{172}~At each inference step, \model~ observes the real-time request characteristic, model configuration, and available memory budget to determine the current execution state. \ding{173}~Based on this state, the RL agent selects a pruning policy that satisfies the memory constraint while aiming to preserve model performance. \ding{174}~The base model then executes the selected pruning policy by removing the corresponding FFN and MHA blocks, and subsequently performs inference on the compressed architecture. \ding{175}~Finally, \model~ evaluates inference metrics, including memory overhead and perplexity, to derive a reward that quantifies how effectively the selected action balances computational efficiency with model performance.
+We next define the core RL components, \textit{State}, \textit{Action}, and \textit{Reward}, to formalize the optimization space of \model~.